gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

      connection tracker and choose said db connection from it.
 Verify that the newly opened tab uses the same db name and port.
    - [ ] Log in to a cluster.
 Close the DocumentCluster tab.
 Open a new DocumentCluster tab.
 Restart the app.
-Verify that the app doesn't ask you about restoring the previous tabs.
+Verify that the app doesn't ask you about restoring previous tabs.
 - Connections picker
    - [ ] Verify that the connections picker shows new connections when ssh & db tabs are opened.
    - [ ] Check if those connections are available after the app restart.